kammitama5/kammitama5.github.io/_posts/2023-07-08-Saturday-July-8th.md

 <img src="/images1/I3photo/i326.png" width="400">

+- The five of us stopping to take a photo at 85 degrees.
+I haven't felt so included in things in a while.
+I can't believe how easily they thought of me, invited me to things.
+Oh, and there is a story of how one of the organizers brings an ice-maker with him, and I was kind of jealous because we had a fridge but no ice.
+But there was an ice-maker that had "chick-fil-a"-style (I didn't know this was a thing!) ice in the basement that the students had found, and one of them messaged me to ask which room was mine, and then they filled up a cup and brought me ice, which was SO NICE!!!

 <img src="/images1/I3photo/i327.png" width="400">

+- The second time we went back to Kinokuniya, there was a little totoro sitting on this fella.
+LOVE!

 <img src="/images1/I3photo/i328.png" width="400">

+- Oh hey, maybe it IS my favourite animal.
+Funny because we don't have squirrels in my home country, as far as I recall. (we have oil-birds and iguanas and stuff)

 <img src="/images1/I3photo/i329.png" width="400">

+- A sign near Dog Coffee!

 <img src="/images1/I3photo/i330.png" width="400">

+- People in my cohort taught me about this meme on Vine.

 <img src="/images1/I3photo/i331.png" width="400">

+- We went out for ice cream within a day or two of arriving!

 <img src="/images1/I3photo/i332.png" width="400">

+- They took us out to dinner on the first day we arrived!

+## Everything
+- Everything was so thoughtful, so done with love, and care that it was so emotional leaving.
+But I'm part of this group now, and I am so happy for the support!
+I feel so lucky and grateful for the opportunity!

 ## And that's it!